collocations.org

 Collocations for rumour - noun

-His lengthy absence from work fuelled rumours that he might have been sacked.
+His lengthy absence will fuel rumours that he has been fired.

 The actor confirmed rumours that he will be leaving the series.